Datatypes

 Modeling Geometry

-Modeling geometry is not consistent, but designed with intent.
+Geometry is modeled for each use case; this differs from what you'd get from GeoJSON.
 Areas might not be possible to draw on a map cleanly, so two representations apply.
 Climb location has a meter radius because it's not possible to always get perfect gps coordinates and the climber should to know how close the gap between a specific point and what and author intended.
 Parking is a specific point (no meterRadius) because it mark the last useful point for vehicle nav software. even 10m or 100m accuracy would be fine in most cases you're setting your nav software to route to the nearest point..
-Approach path does what it needs to, point a to b.
+Trail .path does what it needs to, point a to b.

 This diverges from other standards because these are significantly better-fit for the climbing community.